samiramunir/Predicting_Traffic_Data_Using_Weather/README.md

 **Model:**

-My target variable - The total daily volume is a count variable and as such we cannot use Ordinary Least Squares Regression.
-For count variables that follow a poisson distribution it is common to use Poisson Regression.
-However the poisson regression assumes that the variance will be equal to the mean of the distribution.
+My target variable - `Total_Daily_Volume` is a count variable.
+Count variables usually follow a poisson distribution and the appropriate regression for such a distribution is a  Generalized Linear Model (GLM) called Poisson Regression.
+However the poisson regression assumes that the variance of the data will be equal to the mean of the distribution.
 This in our case is not true.
-As we saw before when compared mean and variance.
-This is called overdispersion.
 Our variance is over 500 times the mean.
 That is a lot of variation.
 For these kinds of distribution the next GLM option is to try Negative Binomial Regression (NBR).

 Explanations for NLB:
 https://dius.com.au/2017/08/03/using-statsmodels-glms-to-model-beverage-consumption/